Event Overview

 • Stronger links between compliance, funding access and investment decisions

-The Future Homes Standard
+The Future Homes Standard:

 Key requirements include:

-• Low-carbon heating as standard
+• Low-carbon heating as standard, including heat pumps and heat networks

-• Higher fabric efficiency standards
+• Higher fabric efficiency standards and improved building performance

-• Improved long-term operational performance
+• Stronger focus on long-term operational outcomes

-Who Attends
+Who Attends?

 Public Sector Delegates